496 lines

 incorrectly.</p>

-<p>If we forget the lifetime annotations and try to compile this function, well
+<p>If we forget the lifetime annotations and try to compile this function, we’ll

 get this error:</p>